Ivana Christová

 Ivana Christová (born August 10, 1970) is a Slovak singer, businesswoman and former beauty queen.
 She was crowned as Miss Czechoslovakia 1989 and was first modern Miss in Czechoslovakia history.
 She also won international beauty contest Miss Maja International 1989.

 Television

 Christová was part of few reality shows in Slovakia.
-She was in cast for reality show Celebrity Camp.
+She was in the cast for reality show Celebrity Camp.
 Christová was voted out in day 15 and finished in 13th Place.

 Tanec snov

 In 2015 she was part of dancing competition Tanec snov where she was paired with dancer Radoslav Kováčik.